 The American Academy of Pediatrics considers SBHCs to be an important way for students to get access to care and—because they are mostly located in communities with a high proportion of historically disadvantaged populations—an effective way to advance health equity.

-A Growing School-Based Health Care Movement
+A Growing Movement

-School-based health and wellness centers are an innovative way to help ensure that children and youth have access to health care and do well in school.
+School-based health centers and wellness centers are an innovative way to help ensure that children and youth have access to health care and do well in school.
 California has 377.

 See Impact & Locations

-SBHCs put health care where students already spend most of their time – at school.
+SBHCs/WCs put health care where students already spend most of their time – at school.
 They offer:

 - Enhanced access to health care by bringing it directly to where students and families are and conducting active school-based outreach to connect students with care.